Menu

 Regulations

-Providing a pleasant and healthy space for everyone who works, studies, or visits your building is of great importance to us.
-The indoor climate (Indoor Environmental Quality or IEQ) has been transformed from a secondary matter into a top priority.
-Through legislation and ambition, we see that a proactive, safe, and healthy building environment is the new standard.
+Investing in IEQ is therefore not a cost, but an investment in the health and productivity of the people in your building.
+Indoor Environmental Quality (IEQ) has shifted from a side issue to a top priority.
+Through legislation and ambition, we see that a proactive, safe, and healthy building environment is becoming the new standard.

-Legislation and quality marks
+Legislation and certifications

 Sectors in Motion